Pilot Bread Tundra Tostadas

-In Alaska you pretty much need to be ready.
-You need to be ready for a week long windstorm that will knock your power out.
-You need to be ready for earthquakes.
-You need to be ready for three feet of snow.
+In Alaska, you pretty much need to be ready.
+You need to be prepared for a week-long windstorm that will knock your power out.
+Or an earthquake.
+And you need to be ready for three feet of snow.
 In all of those cases, no matter what, you still have to eat.
-You may not have power but you will need food and the wise will have stores of food that will keep for a long time and still taste good.
-Hormel Chili is a great thing to have in your pantry along with canned meats, canned beans, canned soups, canned smoked salmon, canned fruit and vegetables should be in there too.
-One thing most Alaskans keep alongside those canned products is Pilot Bread.
-A large round hardtack cracker that keeps almost indefinitely and can be used in various ways, like as a cracker, as a slice of bread, crumbled in soup, toasted and buttered.
-I like to think of it as an edible plate, load it up and chow down.
+You may not have power, but you will need food, and the wise will have stores of food that will keep for a long time and still taste good.
+We stock our pantry and storage pantry with canned meats, beans, soups, canned smoked salmon, canned fruit and vegetables and we’re almost ready to live through any rough patch.
+Add water, a radio, a heat source and the every present pilot bread and you’re just about set.

 Pilot Bread is just a large round hardtack type cracker that keeps almost indefinitely, and you can use it in various ways.
 Eat it like as a cracker, like a slice of bread, crumbled in soup, toasted and buttered.
 I like to think of it as an edible plate, load it up and chow down.
 You can put anything ON it, and it just works.